json-schema-org/understanding-json-schema/source/reference/object.rst

 object
 ------

-Objects are the mapping type in JSON, used for mapping "keys" to "values".
+Objects are the mapping type in JSON.
+They map "keys" to "values".
 In JSON, the "keys" must always be strings.
-Each of these pairs in conventionally referred to as a "property".
+Each of these pairs is conventionally referred to as a "property".

 .. language_specific::
    --Python
    In Python, "objects" are analogous to the ``dict`` type.
-An important difference, however, is that while Python dictionaries may use anything hashable as a key, in JSON, all the keys must be strings.
+An important difference, however, is that while Python dictionaries may use anything hashable instance as a key, in JSON, all the keys must be strings.

    Try not to be confused by the two uses of the word "object" here:
    Python uses the word ``object`` to mean the generic base class for